Alex1161/OD-TP2/README.md

 ## Description

-This was a project using different machine learning models's.
+This was a project where different machine learning models were used to predict a boolean variable.